jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Nice To Have

+- verifying vs validating?

 - use built in `is_x` functions instead of `token_name`
 - end tokens should all have start tokens that caused them?
 - why does fcb with only newlines and newlines with ws not fold down to text?
+- HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height

+- cases like 183 where first non-ws character is an inline specifier
+  - can this be fixed in a way that does not require the other fix to add starting_whitespace after the fact?
+- where is `elif starting_whitespace:` used? why? better way to do it?

 - make better use of `index_indent`
 - merge leading_spaces code from both container tokens